CS126SP20/Game-of-Life/DEVELOPMENT.md

 to choose their intial configuration of cells
   * Still need to decide on display of choices of cell configurations and how the user will make their choice.
 Will return to the main display of this.

+####April 28, 2020
+* Added documentation to both the grid.h and cell_automaton.h files
+* Cleaned up code and removed unecessary prints and commenting
+* In progress:
+  *  Must further deal with user interaction component to cleanly allow for user to choose with initial cell configuration they want to see